openmobilityfoundation/mobility-data-specification/metrics/README.md

 ## Date and Time Format

-All dates and times (datetime) are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format strings (YYYY-MM-DDTHHMM), with minute granularity supported and time zone as default UTC or included offset.
+All dates and times (datetime) are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings (YYYY-MM-DDTHHMM), with minute granularity supported and time zone (default UTC) or included offset.
+Dates and times may also be specified using a numeric *Unix epoch/timestamp*

 All interval durations (duration) are [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) duration format strings (e.g. PT15M, PT1H, P1D).